gbasulto/gpsTurns/README.md

 ## Trace Summaries

-Calculate longest sequence of consecutive NAs, and the number of such sequences.
+Calculate the longest sequence of consecutive NAs and the number of such sequences.

 ``` r